coinmetrics/haskell-tools/README.md

 The smallest exportable unit is a blockchain's block.
 In case of SQL every source block is exported as a database row.
 Block's transactions are usually stored in `ARRAY`-typed field of block's row.

 For efficiency the tool combines multiple rows into a single SQL statement or Avro block.
-Number of rows can be adjusted with `--pack-size`.
+Number of rows per statement can be adjusted with `--pack-size`.

 ## Tutorial